 Downtown Sustainability Action Plan

 The Downtown Sustainability Action Plan provides a framework for developing sustainability initiatives tailored to Downtown that align with the City of Atlanta’s ambitious goals.
 To develop the plan, CAP engaged an official advisory committee, made up of over 30 individuals representing diverse cross-sector interests.
 Their feedback informed the creation of more than 25 strategies across five overarching topic areas: Energy and Water Use, Materials Management, Transportation, Natural Environment, and Community & Culture.
 To learn more about the plan, read the Executive Summary and the Final Report.

 Downtown Tree Planting Plan

-The Downtown Atlanta Master Plan introduced a bold goal for increasing the tree canopy in Downtown - planting 10,000 trees in the next 10 years.
-In 2020, we worked with Trees Atlanta to develop a Downtown Tree Planting Plan as a blueprint for moving the Downtown Atlanta Master Plan's planting goal from vision to reality.
+In 2020, CAP/ADID worked with Trees Atlanta to develop a Downtown Tree Planting Plan as a blueprint for moving the Downtown Atlanta Master Plan's planting goal from vision to reality.
 The Tree Planting Plan blends research, analysis, and stakeholder guidance to maximize tree canopy coverage via the Downtown streetscape.
 The plan identifies and capitalizes on components such as barren streetscapes, underutilized plazas, and small urban forests situated on underutilized land (e.g., highway buffers and intersections).
 As the plan is implemented, tree canopy coverage will increase over time, with the possibility of more than tripling the tree canopy over the next 20 years.
 Enhancing the urban tree canopy will be critical to creating urban neighborhoods that are healthy, comfortable, safe, and beautiful.
 Read the full plan here (the full plan set showing proposed planting locations is a very large file but is available upon request).